 Use a DfE-funded training provider - available for state-funded schools only

-If you choose option 3, you do not need to complete the steps listed below.
+If you choose to design and deliver your own training programme, you do not need to complete steps 4 and 5 below.

-If you choose to use a training provider, your induction tutor needs to select from the 6 available options as soon as possible.
+If you choose this training option, your school needs to select from the 6 training providers as soon as possible.

 or Select your DfE-accredited materials